isurunix/isurubuddhika.dev/content/posts/wsl-nvim-setup.md

 - WSL
 - Neovim
 - NvChad
+description: "Guide to setting up neovim and NVchad in WSL and the pain points I experienced during the setup"
 ---

 I usually use vim as my text editor of choice when I'm working with different text files like configurations,